Leadership

 And that’s the problem.

-When you stop to think about it, the day-to-day operations of your Early Years setting generate quite a bit of sensitive data.
-So much happens through a tablet, computer or smartphone, and just about everything you do — from collecting tuition payments to messaging a team member — gets documented on your devices.
+The day-to-day operations of your Early Years setting generate quite a bit of sensitive data.
+So much happens through a tablet, computer or smartphone, and just about everything you do, from collecting payments to messaging a team member, gets documented on your devices.
+Some of these digital receipts are pretty boring and commonplace.
+But some of them can be very sensitive, so we’ve got to take steps to keep that data protected.

-It’s not so much that you as an Early Years practitioner are at particular risk.
-Rather, as the NCSC explains, it’s that pretty much everybody could stand to be safer about their data.
+If you lost some of this information, it might make it impossible to run your setting like normal or jeopardise the trust of the families in your care.
+It’s not so much that Early years settings are at particular risk.
+Rather, as the NCSC explains, we could all stand to be safer about our data.

 “Regardless of the size and nature of your setting, the information that you hold is of value to a criminal.
 And although they may not target your setting directly, it's all too easy to be damaged by scam emails that cyber criminals send out indiscriminately to millions of businesses,” the NCSC writes in their guidance document.